 2. READ THE MOOD

 Your market has a lot to do with what’s going on within your company.
 If your customers are unhappy with your company then your employees will be too.
-A poor performing company or sector needs a specialised form of communication.
+A poor performing company or sector suffering from eroded trust needs a specialised form of communication.